Tour de France protest after spectator crash: Everything you need to know

-Tour de France is one of the world's biggest and most renowned sport events but, as 2021's opening stages have shown, it's also a tremendously perilous one.
+Tour de France is one of the world's biggest and most renowned sporting events, but as 2021's opening stages have shown, it's also a tremendously perilous one.
 After days of alarming crashes, cyclists on Tuesday protested the hazardous conditions.

 The spills started Saturday, on the tour's very first day, when two crashes caused over 21 injuries.
 The first of the two incidents has itself become an international news story: A camera-keen spectator obliviously holding a sign on the narrow cycling path caused one rider to lose balance and fall.
 A chaotic pileup ensued, and one of the damaged cyclists was force to leave the tour altogether.